KredX Blog KredX Blog

 • Consistent use of credit in the long run.

 Once you launch your business, open a business credit line.
-Use the credit for your business operations only and ensure that you make payments per the cycle.
+Use the credit for your business operations only and ensure that you make payments per cycle.
 This helps accelerate your credit score in a much shorter span of time.

 When a small business owes credit, it reflects later in the credit history.
-Small businesses can own multiple business credit cards, but to reflect good credit score in the future, ensure you have one card that you pay in full at the end of the billing cycle.
+Small businesses can own multiple business credit cards, but to reflect good credit scores in the future, ensure you have one card that you pay in full at the end of the billing cycle.
 Having at least one card that falls back to a zero balance at the end of the month helps accelerate your credit score.

-Pay Suppliers on Time:
+Pay Suppliers on Time

 Credit agencies get information on late payers, so if you run a small business and pay suppliers on a credit basis, make sure you pay them on time and in full.
 With regard to keeping a healthy credit score, it is okay to pay your bills, loans and taxes a little later if needed, but do not delay in paying your suppliers.
 Late or missing payments eventually show up on your business credit score.
 Suppliers play a crucial role in the financial health of your business.
 Late payments are a red flag for business lenders.

-Apply for Trade credit:
+Apply for Trade Credit

 If paying suppliers in bulk prove tedious in some business cycles, you can boost your credit score by applying for trade credit.
 With this type of credit, you can get an interest-free grace period before paying for goods and services provided by the supplier.
-The typical 30-day payment term seen on many business invoices are a form of trade credit.
+The typical 30-day payment term seen on many business invoices is a form of trade credit.

 When small businesses apply for trade credit, there’s leeway for additional cash flow in the company and you can offset payments too.
 With an arrangement that complies with the supplier, credit agencies receive a healthy and positive report when reviewing the credit score of your company.

-Avoid Closing Accounts:
+Avoid Closing Accounts

 It is good to have a credit card with a zero balance at the end of the billing cycle.
 However, if you close an active account simply due to the completion of payments, this could affect your credit score.
-Cancelling your credit account after spending a few years to pay off card balances is common with small businesses.
+Canceling your credit account after spending a few years to pay off card balances is common with small businesses.
 But it is advised not to do the same.
 Closing accounts abruptly will have an impact on your credit score and could limit your credit balance in the future.

-Monitor your credit report:
+Monitor your Credit Report

 If you are a first-time business credit user, educate yourself on the terms and conditions before applying for one.
 Before working on building a good credit score, you need to know what it means.
 Download a copy of your credit report (personal credit) and view transactions.
 Understand the different interest rates that could be charged on your business credit card and learn about the points, discounts and offers you can use with your credit card.
 This helps cut costs for your business too.
 Many business credit cards provide discounts on gas, flight bookings or purchases of electronics.